kkylin/Kaczmarz/README.md

-This repository also contains [BlockToeplitz.jl](https://github.com/kkylin/Kaczmarz/blob/github/BlockToeplitz.jl), a minimal, memory-efficient data structure for block Toeplitz matrices designed to work with Kaczmarz.jl.
-The two can operate independently, e.g., you can use Kaczmrz.jl with whatever matrix structures you like.
+This repository also contains [BlockToeplitz.jl](https://github.com/kkylin/Kaczmarz/blob/github/BlockToeplitz.jl), a minimal, memory-efficient data structure for block Toeplitz matrices designed to work with [Kaczmarz.jl](https://github.com/kkylin/Kaczmarz/blob/github/Kaczmarz.jl).
+The two can operate independently, e.g., you can use [Kaczmarz.jl](https://github.com/kkylin/Kaczmarz/blob/github/Kaczmarz.jl) with whatever matrix structures you like.

 The main test scripts are